 We all remember them, the motorcycles, the little vans, in their recognisable colour scheme and lettering.
 A board our saviours in times of distress, the Roadside Assistance.

 This article won’t be an ode to the Roadside Assistance and yet again it is.
 For this story I will not go decades back in time, looking for heroic adventures of men in old fashioned uniforms working their nightshift along muddy motorway banks, no, this time I’ll only go back in time a few weeks.
 Let me explain.
 Like every year this spring I was seduced to take Raymond and my nearly 70 year old automobile to take part in Le Citron Pressé, a regularity rally solely admissible for Citroëns that are no longer in production.
-Tempting enough to appear at the start in a cheap C5 or Xantia, but in reality every year we find an impressive filed of 2CV’s, GS’s, DS’s and more of the sort on display.
+Tempting enough to appear at the start in a cheap C5 or Xantia, but in reality every year we find an impressive field of 2CV’s, GS’s, DS’s and more of the sort on display.
 Our 1949 Traction Avant may well be the oldest in the field, that doesn’t make it less of a competitor.
 Or does it…

 About five kilometers before I reach the départ in Landgraaf, the needle of the aftermarket cooling temperature gauge trembles painstakingly close towards the red end of the scale.
 It hasn’t been right the entire ride here, at speed the temperature rose higher than it was supposed to, once on idle everything was just fine.
 Worrisome, of course, but there is a rally to be competed, what can I do?
 I leave the motorway and park the car in the grassy bank.
 The smell of freshly mowed grass is tarnished with the aroma of flung around doggy poo.
 I try to ignore it.
 Under the bonnet an echoing emptiness inside my radiator tells me something isn’t quite right.
 Before I can close up the radiator no less than three liters of water have disappeared inside the cooling system.
 Heavy hearted I finish the last kilometers to the starting location.
 Will it all end here?
 I hope not.
 Turning on to the parking lot I instantly notice the oh so common yellow livery of the Roadside Assistance 2CV Van.
 My heart leaps in relief.